92 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 Please consult with the trial coordinators for more details.

-Is the Optilume BPH Catheter System safe for treating an enlarged prostate?
+What prior data suggests that the Optilume BPH Catheter System is safe for treating an enlarged prostate?

-How is the Optilume BPH Catheter System treatment different from other treatments for enlarged prostate?
+What evidence suggests that the Optilume BPH Catheter System is effective for an enlarged prostate?

 SK